maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 Taylor had completed his team—almost.
 He had the best hardware man (Thacker), the best designer of operating systems (Lampson), and an entire cell of other computer science prodigies.

+---

+The BCC group, deeply rooted in the culture of time-sharing, was still intent on getting as many users hooked into a single machine as technologically possible.
+That goal, as Wes Clark contended, remained incompatible with giving the individual the kind of speed and responsiveness that interactivity required.